How can debugging techniques be used to troubleshoot issues with imagecolorallocate in PHP?

 Related Questions

-- What are the potential issues with using readfile() to display images in PHP?
+- What is the potential issue with using combined if statements on array elements in PHP?